yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please indicate your favourite places to eat near NAIST.
+# What is your favorite movie?

 # List of place
-- mamemame saisai
-- Gusto
+- Back to the future